[Originally published: January 29, 2020. Updated: September 22, 2021.]

 COVID-19 upended daily life in the United States as SARS-CoV-2, the virus spreading the disease, caused surges in infections across the country.
-After more than a year of adjusting to strict guidelines, many Americans are getting vaccinated and resuming normal life.
-But many more remain at risk until they get the vaccine, and experts are still tracking the emergence of virus variants that could pose new threats.
+After more than a year of adjusting to strict guidelines, many Americans have gotten vaccines and started to resume a more normal life.
+But many more remain at risk until they get vaccinated, and experts are still tracking the emergence of virus variants that could pose new threats.

-The Food and Drug Administration (FDA) has given emergency use authorizations (EUA) for vaccines produced by Pfizer-BioNTech, Moderna, and Johnson & Johnson.
-All of the authorized vaccines are highly effective at preventing COVID-19, especially severe illness and death, and data from the Centers for Disease Control and Prevention (CDC) suggests that the vaccines also significantly prevent both symptomatic and asymptomatic infection.
+The Food and Drug Administration (FDA) has given full approval to use the Pfizer-BioNTech vaccine for people ages 16 and older, and emergency use authorizations (EUAs) for adolescents ages 12-15.
+The Moderna and Johnson & Johnson vaccines also have EUAs.
+All three vaccines are highly effective at preventing severe illness and death from COVID-19, according to data from the Centers for Disease Control and Prevention (CDC).

-Below is a list of five things you should know about the coronavirus outbreak.
+Below is a list of five things you should know about the coronavirus.

 1. What we know about COVID-19 has changed rapidly

-The Centers for Disease Control and Prevention (CDC) provides a rough picture of the outbreak in the U.S. here, currently putting the total confirmed and probable cases at more than 33.3 million and estimating more than 597,500 deaths.
-(If there are any discrepancies, data provided by state public health departments should be considered the most up to date, according to the agency).
-The CDC also reports that more than 64.6% of adults have had at least one vaccination.
+The Centers for Disease Control and Prevention (CDC) provides a rough picture of the outbreak in the U.S. here, currently putting the total confirmed and probable cases at more than 42.2 million and estimating more than 675,000 deaths.
+The CDC also reports that 76.6% of adults have had at least one vaccination shot.

 According to the CDC, reported COVID-19 illnesses have ranged from mild (with no reported symptoms in some cases) to severe to the point of requiring hospitalization, intensive care, and/or a ventilator.
-In some cases, COVID-19 illnesses can lead to death.
+COVID-19 illnesses can also lead to death.
 While people of all ages can be infected, the risk for complications increases with age.
-So people in their 50s, for instance, are at higher risk for severe illness than those in their 40s, and people ages 85 and older are at the greatest risk.
 People living in a nursing home or long-term care facility, and people of all ages with underlying health conditions (such as diabetes, heart disease, lung disease, and obesity) also are at high risk for serious illness.

 COVID-19 also has led to serious illness and even death in younger and middle-aged adults who are otherwise healthy.
 While most children have mild or no symptoms, some have gotten severely ill.
 As with adults, even if children have no symptoms, they can spread the virus to others.